Worship and Believe

-Worship and Believe is the sixteenth studio album by Steven Curtis Chapman.
-Essential Worship alongside Reunion Records released the album on March 4, 2016.
+Worship and Believe is the seventeenth studio album by Steven Curtis Chapman.
+Sony Music, through both the Essential Worship and Reunion Records brands, released the album on March 4, 2016.

 Critical reception

 Awarding the album four stars at CCM Magazine, Matt Conner states, "Worship And Believe definitely feels different than your typical Chapman release, but it’s his voice that keeps this album in familiar territory, even as the pop production and congregational feel bring in fresh elements...it's a welcome shift in career direction for Chapman and hopefully there's more to come."
 Jeremy Armstrong, rating the album four stars from Worship Leader, writes, "the result is powerful worship music for individual worship and some song options to unite congregations...As a shift from a focus on story stongs to vertical prayers, Worship and Believe represents Chapman's continual willingness to grow in artistry."
 Giving the album five stars for New Release Today, Phronsie Howell says, "Worship and Believe is Steven Curtis Chapman's debut in the worship genre, and it not only solidifies his place in the worship music world, it exemplifies what heartfelt worship is...Worship and Believe is powerful, genuine, heartfelt worship to the King of Kings who sustains us even in the midst of life's trials."

 Reviewing the album for Charisma, Taylor Berglund writes, "Worship and Believe doesn't reinvent the wheel when it comes to modern worship, but Chapman's unique touch makes the album a worthwhile listen for fans of Christian music.
 Worship and Believe has plenty of highlights.
 Chapman may have taken 16 albums before creating his first worship album, but Worship and Believe was worth the wait."
 Jonathan Andre, indicating in a four and a half star review by 365 Days of Inspiring Media, describes, "Worship and Believe is yet another album full of poignancy and comforting words and Steven continues to present to us reasons why he still carries a mantle of one of CCM’s most prolific and sustainable songwriters of CCM history.
 Well done Steven Curtis Chapman for such a wonderful and rewarding album experience, one that will be enjoyed and cherished by myself in months, years and decades to come!"
 Signaling in a nine out of ten review from Cross Rhythms, Lins Honeyman writes, "this stunningly inspiring and poignant release."